 January 26, 2021

 Abundant leaders are decisive, creative, collaborative, reflective, consistent, and empathetic.
-While the style of leadership they bring is often counterintuitive within higher education, it is crucial to the success of the Enterprise Model and Unity College.
+While the style of leadership they bring is often counterintuitive within higher education, it is crucial to the success of the Enterprise Model and Unity Environmental University.

-How does “leadership in abundance” look in practice at Unity College?
+How does “leadership in abundance” look in practice at Unity Environmental University?
 The list below outlines our approach…

 Explore New Ideas